elysium64/c64img/README.rst

 modes.
 For example, in standard hires mode (320x200) it is impossible to use more than 2 colors in 8x8 pixel area.

-Image2c64 allows to make several things with color clash situation:
+Underneath, c64img provides several options for color clash situation:

 - no parameter or ``none`` - raport it on the console
 - ``show`` - will display it - every wrong area will be marked with red